-- 1. Read 1 Corinthians 1:18.
-Explain the two different ways by which the Gospel is perceived by those who are exposed to it.
-What accounts for the difference? - 2.
-Paul writes to the Corinthians, "I planted, Apollos watered, but God gave growth.
-So neither he who plants nor he who waters is anything, but only God who gives the growth" (1 Corinthians 3:6-7).
-Explain Paul's words.
-Who has "planted and watered" in your life? - 3.
+- 1. In chapter 5, Paul deals with church discipline.
+One of their members is openly having sexual relations with his stepmother.
+Paul points out the arrogance of the church, which is congratulating itself for being so loving and tolerant.
+He says, "A little leaven leavens the whole lump" (1 Corinthians 5:6).
+What harm does openly unrepentant sin cause to the sinner? to the members of the congregation who are being emboldened to go and sin likewise?
+Why is church discipline necessary? - 2.
 Those who belong to God by faith in Christ Jesus have the freedom of the Gospel.
 "All things are lawful for me," Paul writes.
-But he adds, "not all things are helpful" (1 Corinthians 6:12).
-Later Paul writes, "Flee from sexual immorality."
-What forms of entertainment, actions, or events might not be beneficial to those attempting to flee sexual immorality, even though they may be permissible? - 4.
+But he adds, "Not all things are helpful" (1 Corinthians 6:12).
+Later, Paul writes, "Flee from sexual immorality."
+What forms of entertainment, actions, or events might not be beneficial to those attempting to flee sexual immorality, even though they may be permissible? - 3.
 "Bloom where you are planted" is one way to summarize Paul's words in 1 Corinthians 7:17-19 about what changes are appropriate to make upon becoming a believer.
-How might Paul's words regarding marriage to an unbelieving spouse apply also to other relationships believers have with those outside the faith? - 5.
-Commenting specifically about the harm that might occur from first century Christians eating meat sacrificed to idols Paul writes, "But take care that this right of yours does not somehow become a stumbling block to the weak" (1 Corinthians 8:9).
-What contemporary examples might you site in which the exercise of Christian freedom might cause the weak to stumble?
+How might Paul's words regarding marriage to an unbelieving spouse apply also to other relationships believers have with those outside the faith? - 4.
+Commenting specifically about the harm that might occur from first-century Christians eating meat sacrificed to idols, Paul writes, "But take care that this right of yours does not somehow become a stumbling block to the weak" (1 Corinthians 8:9).
+What contemporary examples could you cite in which the exercise of Christian freedom might cause the weak to stumble? - 5.
+What does the comforting promise of God recorded in 1 Corinthians 10:13 mean to you? - 6.
+In 1 Corinthians 13, we see a description of the kind of love God's Spirit works in the lives of those who belong to Him (Galatians 5:22).
+Here, Paul explains that of faith, hope, and love, the greatest is love.
+Why is love the greatest of these?
+(See also 1 John 4:8.)

-September 7-13; 1 Corinthians 10-16; 2 Corinthians 1-7
+September 11-17; 1 Corinthians 15-16; 2 Corinthians 1-7